Giliano Wijnaldum

-Giliano Wijnaldum (born 31 August 1992) is a Dutch professional footballer of Surinamese descent who plays as a left back.
+Giliano Wijnaldum (born 31 August 1992) is a Dutch former professional footballer who plays as a left back.
 He formerly played for AZ, FC Groningen, Go Ahead Eagles and VfL Bochum.

 Club career

 AZ Alkmaar

 Born in Rotterdam, Netherlands, Wijnaldum began his career at Sparta Rotterdam, where he played alongside his brother when he was fifteen.
 After one season at the club, Wijnaldum moved to AZ in 2008 and after going through the ranks, he signed his first professional contract in the summer of 2011.

 Wijnaldum then made his debut for the club on 16 April 2011, where he played 11 minutes after coming on as a substitute in the second half, in a 3–1 win over ADO Den Haag.
 This turned out to be his only appearance of the 2010–11 season.
 The 2011–12 season saw Wijnaldum make his only appearance in the KNVB Cup against Dordrecht on 27 October 2011.
 Around the same time, he played in the reserves.

 The 2012–13 season saw Wijnaldum play his first match of the season on 2 September 2012 against PSV Eindhoven, where he played against his older brother, Georginio, and played 77 minutes as they lost 5–1.
 In the second meeting on 20 April 2013, he was in the squad and played the whole game, but AZ once again lost 3–1.
 Despite playing in the reserves, Wijnaldum established himself in the first team as the 2012–13 season progressed and made twenty appearances.
 At the end of the season, Wijnaldum, however, was released by the club.
 It was due to that the fact that he would not be given a first team opportunity next season.